Sonic Boom: Rise of Lyric: Reception

-Post-release

-Unlike previous games, Sega did not provide reviewers with advance copies of either Shattered Crystal or Rise of Lyric; they could only begin reviewing once the game was set for sale.
-Upon release, Sonic Boom: Rise of Lyric received overwhelmingly negative reviews from critics.
+Unlike previous games, Sega did not provide reviewers with advance copies of either Shattered Crystal or Rise of Lyric; they could only begin reviewing once it was on sale.
+Sonic Boom: Rise of Lyric received overwhelmingly negative reviews from critics.
 It has a Metacritic score of 32/100 and a GameRankings score of 33.15%, making them the lowest-scoring Sonic games on either site.

-Reviewers near-universally criticized the numerous technical issues.
-Don Saas of GameSpot called the world "more bug-ridden than the tunnel from Indiana Jones and the Temple of Doom", highlighting sound effects not playing most of the time, being able to clip through various environments, and the game once crashing his Wii U. IGN was less negative, writing "Rise of Lyric isn't fundamentally broken or unplayable; it's just thoroughly disappointing and unpolished."
+Reviewers criticized the numerous technical problems.
+Don Saas of GameSpot called the world "more bug-ridden than the tunnel from Indiana Jones and the Temple of Doom", highlighting sound effects not playing most of the time, being able to clip through various environments, and the game once crashing his Wii U. IGN was less negative, writing "Rise of Lyric isn't fundamentally broken or unplayable; it's just thoroughly disappointing and unpolished".
 The Independent also noted frame drops, regarding the whole game as rushed and unpolished.
 The gameplay was similarly poorly received for its "tedious" combat and low difficulty, although some praised the multiplayer minigames.

-Reviewers also panned the overall presentation.
-IGN felt that the characters were well animated, but that the game as a whole was "further dragged down by nearly every aspect of its presentation", particularly the overuse of the same character quotes for basic actions.
-Tim Turi of Game Informer was similarly critical stating "These guys won't shut up about how much they love rings.
+Reviewers panned the overall presentation.
+IGN felt that the characters were well animated, but that Rise of Lyric was "further dragged down by nearly every aspect of its presentation", particularly the overuse of the same character quotes for basic actions.
+Tim Turi of Game Informer wrote: "These guys won't shut up about how much they love rings.
 Dr. Eggman even spouts out groan-inducing, poorly-aged meme references, like 'Nailed it!' or 'That.
 Just.
 Happened.'"
 Destructoid felt that the characters and indoor environments looked good, but that the outdoor environments were half-finished.
+Common Sense Media gave the game one out of five, describing it as a "sub-par Sonic game" that "hits too many speed bumps".

-David Jenkins from GameCentral considered Sonic Boom the worst game of 2014, sarcastically saying that one of the few positives was that "it proves previews do give a relatively accurate impression of a game's final quality".
-Game Informer and Yahoo! listed Sonic Boom: Rise of Lyric as among the worst games of 2014, while Nintendo Life listed it as the worst Sonic game in the series' history.
-Sega announced that both Sonic Boom games had sold a combined 620,000 copies as of March 31, 2015, making them one of the lowest-selling in the franchise.
+David Jenkins from GameCentral considered Sonic Boom the worst game of 2014, saying that one of the few positives was that "it proves previews do give a relatively accurate impression of a game's final quality".
+Game Informer and Yahoo! similarly listed Sonic Boom: Rise of Lyric as among the worst games of 2014, while Nintendo Life listed it as the worst Sonic game in the series' history.
+Sega announced that both Sonic Boom games had sold a combined 620,000 copies as of March 31, 2015, making them among the lowest-selling in the franchise.